-In this list of the best cities to visit in Scotland we will discover all the mysteries and attractions of this beautiful land in Northern Europe
+Best cities to visit in Scotland: let’s discover all the mysteries and attractions of this beautiful land in Northern Europe

 Urquhart Castle, Loch Ness, Scotland.
 Photo by Giuseppe Milo.Scotland is a country that constitutes part of the United Kingdom, north of the English border.
 It is a small country with less than 78,000 sq. km and around 5.4million people.
 Plus, much of the country is uninhabited mountain and around 790 separate islands off the mainland.